About Garikai Philemon Murambiwa Machipisa, Background, Business Career, Death - Pindula

 Background

-Many actually believe that Machipisa was Philemon’s real surname.
-Actually, his real name was Murambiwa.
+He was born Philemon Murambiwa but many actually believe that Machipisa was Philemon’s real surname.
+Actually, his real surname was Murambiwa.
 The word Machipisa was a trade name assumed from his grandfather who was a vegetable trader in Rusape.
 The exact year that Machipisa was born is not known, but it is believed that he was born in the 1930s.

 Business Career